Food and sexuality: Examples in media

 The movies Tampopo, 9½ Weeks, Chocolat, Like Water for Chocolate, Eat Drink Man Woman, and Babette's Feast are among those exploring the relationship.
 The film Tom Jones contains a notable eating scene.

 Songs that feature metaphors of food for sex include "Les sucettes" (1966), "Le Banana Split" (1979), "Peaches & Cream" (2001) and "Lollipop" (2008).
 The cover of the Herb Alpert & the Tijuana Brass 1965 album Whipped Cream and Other Delights famously features a woman covered in whipped cream.

-In the movie American Pie a young adult engages in simulated intercourse with a pie.
+In the movie American Pie, a young adult engages in simulated intercourse with a pie.
 Carl's Junior advertisements have featured a scantily clad Paris Hilton rapturously eating one of the company's burger offerings.

 Symbolism

 Some foods are symbolic or act as metaphors for body parts involved in sexual relations.
 Common examples include eggplant, bananas, zucchini and cucumbers as phallic symbols, and peaches as vaginal symbols.
-Melons have a similar use and are sometimes used as stand-ins for breasts, as in the Austin Powers movie where they are used to cover up an Elizabeth Hurley chest.
+Melons have a similar use and are sometimes used as stand-ins for breasts, as in the first Austin Powers movie, where they are used to cover up Elizabeth Hurley's chest.